-Much emphasis and hope is placed on machine learning (ML) to accelerate the rate of scientific progress.[Jablonka et al. (2020); Butler et al. (2018); Yano et al. (2022); Yao et al. (2022); De Luna et al. (2017); Wang et al. (2023)] Recent progress in the field has demonstrated, for example, the ability of ML models to make predictions for multiscale systems,[Charalambous et al. (2024); Yang et al. (2020); Deringer et al. (2021)] to perform experiments by interacting with laboratory equipment [Boiko et al. (2023); Coley et al. (2019)], to autonomously collect data from the scientific literature,[Schilling-Wilhelmi et al. (2025); W. Zhang et al. (2024); Dagdelen et al. (2024)] and to make predictions with high accuracy.[Jablonka et al. (2024); Jablonka et al. (2023); Jung, Jung, and Cole (2024); Rupp et al. (2012); Keith et al. (2021); J. Wu et al. (2024)]
+Machine Learning (ML) shows promise to accelerate the rate of scientific progress.[Jablonka et al. (2020); Butler et al. (2018); Yano et al. (2022); Yao et al. (2022); De Luna et al. (2017); Wang et al. (2023)] Recent progress in the field has demonstrated, for example, the ability of machine learning (ML) models to make predictions for multiscale systems,[Charalambous et al. (2024); W. Yang et al. (2020); Deringer et al. (2021)] to perform experiments by interacting with laboratory equipment [Boiko et al. (2023); Coley et al. (2019)], to autonomously collect data from scientific literature,[Schilling-Wilhelmi et al. (2025); W. Zhang et al. (2024); Dagdelen et al. (2024)] and to make predictions with high accuracy.[Jablonka et al. (2024); Jablonka et al. (2023); Jung, Jung, and Cole (2024); Rupp et al. (2012); Keith et al. (2021); J. Wu et al. (2024)]

 However, the diversity and scale of chemical data create a unique challenge for applying ML to the chemical sciences.
 This diversity manifests across temporal, spatial, and representational dimensions.
 Temporally, chemical processes span femtosecond-scale spectroscopic events to year-long stability studies of pharmaceuticals or batteries, demanding data sampled at resolutions tailored to each time regime.
 Spatially, systems range from the atomic to the industrial scale, requiring models that bridge molecular behavior to macroscopic properties.
-Representationally, even a single observation (e.g., a ^13C-NMR spectrum) can be encoded in chemically equivalent formats: a string [Alberts et al. (2024)], vector [Mirza and Jablonka (2024)], or image[Alberts et al. (2024)].
-However, these representations are not computationally equivalent and have been empirically shown to produce diverse model outputs.[Atz et al. (2024); Alampara et al. (2024); J.-N. Wu et al. (2024); Skinnider (2024)]
+Representationally, even a single observation (e.g., a 13C-NMR spectrum) can be encoded in chemically equivalent formats: a string [Alberts et al. (2024)], vector [Mirza and Jablonka (2024)], or image[Alberts et al. (2024)].
+However, such representations are not computationally equivalent and have been empirically shown to produce different model outputs.[Atz et al. (2024); Alampara et al. (2025); J.-N. Wu et al. (2024); Skinnider (2024)]

 These factors—the diversity, scale, and tacity—clearly indicate that the full complexity of chemistry cannot be captured using standard approaches with bespoke representations based on structured data.[Jablonka, Patiny, and Smit (2022)] Fully addressing the challenges imposed by chemistry requires the development of ML systems that can handle diverse, “fuzzy”, data instances and have transferable capabilities to leverage low amounts of data.

-Foundation Models are such models that can easily adapt to new settings and deal with diverse, fuzzy inputs.
+“Foundation model” has become a popular term for large pretrained models that serve as a basis for various downstream tasks.
 The first comprehensive description of such models was provided by Bommasani et al. (2021), who also coined the term “foundation models”.
 In the chemical literature, this term has different connotations.
-We make the distinction between general-purpose model (GPM)s such as large language model (LLM)s [D. Zhang et al. (2024); Guo et al. (2025); OpenAI et al. (2023); Anthropic (2025); Livne et al. (2024); Brown et al. (2020)] and domain-specific models with state-of-the-art (SOTA) performance in a subset of tasks, such as machine-learning interatomic potentials.[Ahmad et al. (2022); Flöge et al. (2024); Batatia et al. (2023); Chen and Ong (2022); Unke et al. (2021)]
+In many cases, however, the term is used to represent a domain-specific, state-of-the-art model limited to one input modality (e.g., amino acid sequences, crystal structures).
+Here, we make the distinction between what we term general-purpose model (GPM)s, such as large language model (LLM)s [D. Zhang et al. (2024); Guo et al. (2025); OpenAI et al. (2023); Anthropic (n.d.); Brown et al. (2020)] and domain-specific models with state-of-the-art (SOTA) performance in a subset of tasks, such as machine-learning interatomic potentials.[Batatia et al. (2023); Chen and Ong (2022); Unke et al. (2021)] We adopt the term GPMs to avoid the semantic overlap caused by “foundation model” and to signal the breadth of applicability that we seek to emphasize.

 Alberts, Marvin, Oliver Schilter, Federico Zipoli, Nina Hartrampf, and Teodoro Laino.
 2024.